Estonia–Russia relations: Meetings

+Trade

+In 2021 Estonia exported $1.39 billion of goods to Russia with Palm oil being the main product.
+Russia exported $3.88 billion to Estonia with refined petroleum the top item.
+Between 1995 and 2021 Estonian exports to Russia rose an average of 5.75% p.a. with Russian exports rising by an average of 9.31% p.a. in the same period.

+Decisions taken by Estonia and EU sanctions, following the 2022 Russian invasion of Ukraine, have reduced the level of trade by 2023, especially imports by Estonia of Russian energy goods.

 Public opinion

 According to Levada Center Russian research institute, in 2007, Estonia was considered an enemy of Russia by 60 percent of Russia's citizens (cf. 28% in 2006, 32% in 2005), more than any other country in the world, followed by Georgia, Latvia and United States.
 The poll was conducted two weeks after the Bronze Soldier relocation to a military cemetery and exhumation of the bodies buried there and the Bronze Night riots.